 If your copy focuses on a specific service or offering, the landing page should provide more details about the said service.
 Potential clients should be enlightened about what they can expect should they procure your services.

-It should also be easy for clients to make transactions with your practice, like contact your office or book an appointment.
+It should also be easy for clients to make transactions with your practice, like contacting your office or booking an appointment.
 These are vital in driving conversions.

 Tracking the performance of every campaign is easy when you advertise online.
 Aside from CTR, you should take note of your campaign’s cost per click, impression, and conversions.

 Cost per click refers to the amount you pay the publisher (or search engine) for every click on the ad.
 You can track your revenue based on the returns of these ads.